anytitleyoulike/desafio-pismo/README.md

     ```
 ## Usage

 Use the following command to run the application and start migrations:
+Or run the application directly from your IDE.
 ```bash
 java -jar target/pismo-1.0.jar
 ```